Expo

 for Android.Using the Para SDK

-The Para SDK provides two main authentication flows: creating a new user and logging in an existing user.
+provides two main authentication flows: creating a new user and logging in an existing user.
 Both flows utilize Native Passkeys for secure and seamless authentication.
-Follow the steps below to implement these flows in your Expo application.

 Initialize Para Client

-First, set up the Para client to enable SDK interactions:
+First, set up the Para client singleton and initialize it in your app:

 Para offers two hosted environments: Environment.BETA